 Lower interest rates, longer repayment terms and a high loan ceiling – it’s no wonder SBA 7(a) loans are the most popular type of SBA loan in the market.
 Despite its perks, qualifying for an SBA 7(a) loan is not that easy.

 Business financing, in general, can be confusing.
-Plus, most small business owners don’t have what it takes to qualify for traditional bank loans.
-The Small Business Administration (SBA) is aware of these concerns, and they created a variety of loan programs that enable small businesses to secure funding.
+However, unfortunately most small business owners do not qualify for traditional bank loans.
+The Small Business Administration (SBA) is aware of these concerns, which is why they created a variety of loan programs that enable small businesses to secure funding.

 Benefits of SBA Loans in General

 Most people think that the SBA is the agency that lends money to aspiring entrepreneurs.
 This is a common misconception because the SBA is not responsible for lending you the money.
 The SBA merely guarantees up to 85% of the loan amount provided by SBA-approved lenders.
 This encourages lenders to approve small business owners for lower-rate financing because there’s a lesser risk on their part.